 Overgrowth of organisms: Prolonged or repeated use of cephalexin may result in an overgrowth of bacteria or fungi and organisms that are not killed by the medication.
 This can cause other infections to develop, such as yeast infections.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking cephalexin, it may affect your baby.
+If you are breast-feeding and taking cephalexin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 There may be an interaction between cephalexin and any of the following:

 - typhoid vaccine

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: